Title of statistical activity: Use of pesticides

 3. Statistical presentation

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Quantity of pesticides used and treated area in agricultural holdings
+Used quantities of pesticides and treated area by crop

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.

 Estonian Classifcation of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 3.3.
 Sector coverage Main economic or other sectors covered by the statistics.

 3.4.
 Statistical concepts and definitions Statistical characteristics of statistical observations.

 Agricultural land – used agricultural land, i.e. land under planted and harvested crops (field crops, greenhouse crops, fruit and berry plantations, nurseries, natural grasslands, orchards, vegetable gardens, and fallow land).